 College of Behavioral and Social Sciences

 The College of Behavioral and Social Sciences (CBSS) offers both undergraduate and graduate degrees in the behavioral sciences.
 At the undergraduate level, degrees are offered in anthropology, behavioral sciences, Christian behavioral sciences, psychology and sociology.
-At the graduate level, the CBSS offers a Master of Science in Counseling Psychology, a Master of Arts in Forensic Psychology, a Master of Arts in Counseling Ministry, a Master of Science in Sport and Performance Psychology, a Master of Social Work, a Doctor of Psychology in Clinical Psychology, and a Doctor of Social Work.
+At the graduate level, the CBSS offers a Master of Science in Counseling Psychology, a Master of Arts in Forensic Psychology, a Master of Science in Industrial-Organizational Psychology, a Master of Science in Sport and Performance Psychology, a Master of Social Work, a Doctor of Psychology in Clinical Psychology, and a Doctor of Social Work.